nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Main Success Scenario**:

-1. SS administrator selects to initiate the registration of a security server client.
+1. SS administrator selects to initiate the registration of a security server client (via "Register" button).

 2. System verifies that the selected subsystem exists in the global configuration.